+Locally advanced breast cancer is breast cancer that has spread to tissue near the breast.
+Unresectable means the cancer can’t be removed with surgery.
 Metastatic breast cancer is breast cancer that has spread to parts of the body away from the breast, such as the bones or liver.

 Triple-negative breast cancer is cancer that has no receptors for the hormones estrogen and progesterone, as well as no receptors for the HER2 protein.
 This limits the medicines that can be used to treat the cancer.

 Trodelvy is an immune targeted therapy medicine.
 It is made up of: